 In the criminal file of Gal Barak – who is currently serving a four-year prison sentence in Austria after his conviction – there is exciting documentation regarding the cooperation with Payvision.
 Law enforcement agents have seized extensive WhatsApp and Telegram chats.
 In them, for example, one can find communications of Gal Barak and his accomplices from January 2019.
 Shortly before the arrest of Barak.
 Numerous documents show that Payvision has retained or forfeited more than €2.6 million of illegal proceeds.

 Allegedly because of expected chargebacks (CB).
 Barak would have facilitated the release of these millions in talks with Booker; he writes to his people via Telegram.
 In fact, Barak was arrested a few days after that, and Payvision might not have made the millions’ payout.
 In the communication, we read that Payvision already knew about defrauded customers’ complaints and the CB and RR since 2017.
 And even had to pay hundreds of thousands of euros in fines to the credit card networks.
-Rudolf Booker and Payvision apparently did not mind as long as the millions were flowing.
+Rudolf Booker and Payvision apparently did not mind as long as the millions were flowing increasing profits and company valuation.

 EFRI Campaign as reference case